 Water and food safety are a top concern when traveling abroad, terms such as ‘Montezuma’s revenge’ exist for a reason.
 Traveler’s diarrhoea, among other infections, can surely upset anyone’s time overseas.

-Throughout Israel you can safely consume drinking water without worry.
+Tap water in Israel’s cities and towns meets high regulatory standards and is generally safe to drink.
+At the Dead Sea and in some rural areas, bottled water is the safer choice.
 While safe to drink, it might not taste like it does at home and if your preference is to drink bottled water, it is widely accessible.

 Planning to go for a swim?
 While the beaches along the coast of the Mediterranean Sea are a favourite for many, also bodies of water like the Sea of Galilee, the Dead Sea, or your hotel pool (if its well-maintained) are generally all clean enough and safe for swimming.